Poincar{\'e} series and linking of Legendrian knots: Background on Riemannian geometry

 \subsection{Transversal submanifolds}

-We now fix two smooth embedded submanifolds $\Sigma_1$ and $\Sigma_2$ that we suppose to be oriented and boundaryless.
+We now fix two smooth embedded curves $\Sigma_1$ and $\Sigma_2$ in $M=S^*X$ that we suppose to be oriented and boundaryless.
 We make the following transversality assumptions which already appeared in the seminal work of Margulis~\cite[p.~49]{Mar}:

 and